gree/fractaljs/docs/doc.md

 This page lists all user APIs of FractalJS.
-It is intended to be *uncompleted*. ...
+It will be *uncompleted* for a long time. ...

 Because FractalJS is still under active development,